shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 [C](https://en.wikipedia.org/wiki/C_%28programming_language%29) can be written in, say, [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29) in a few hours.
-On the other hand, an optimising compiler from [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) to [x86-64](https://en.wikipedia.org/wiki/X86-64) machine code will likely take months or more to implement even by highly competent programmers.
+On the other hand, an optimising compiler from [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) to [x86-64](https://en.wikipedia.org/wiki/X86-64) machine code will likely take months or more to implement even by very competent programmers.

 ### How can I achieve this task using Unix shell?